Lamden/docs/docs/wallet/accounts_linked_overview.md

 ## Decentralized Applications (DAPPS)

-DAPP are what applications that have a blockchain comnponent to them are commonly called.
+DAPPS are applications that have a blockchain comnponent to them.
 Any application that connects to your Lamden Vault is referred to as a DAPP.